 | Equipment | Change your balls as soon as they lose pressure to avoid overexertion. |

-The best way to improve at padel is still to be able to play regularly.
+The best way to progress in padel is still to be able to play regularly.
 Listening to your body and knowing when to stop as soon as a suspicious pain appears is the sign of a smart player.

 Have you ever had a physical warning that forced you to rest, or are you one of those who never warm up (at your own risk)?